alisa-crowe/bda696-final-project/chatbot/documents/global_insights/global_fanbase_volatility_expectation_effects.md

 **Core takeaway:**
 When discussing fanbases, the model should recognize that some are **overly optimistic or pessimistic relative to team performance**, and that volatility itself is an informative trait.

+We analyzed fan discourse using sentiment scores, discrete emotion labels, and thematic categories for social media posts.
+Overall, **sentiment tracks performance directionally**, but **emotion and theme information provide a richer signal**.